EthicalSource/contributor_covenant/README.md

 ## Translating

-We're always looking for new localizations of Contributor Covenant and are thankful to the volunteers who spend their time on translations.
+We're always looking for new localizations of the Contributor Covenant and are thankful to the volunteers who spend their time on translations.

 If you are interested in doing a translation, please follow these steps: